tankonstin-labs/taburette/docs/db-postgresql-setup.md

 executable specify `chcp 1251` in the shell to replace the default one.
 For additional info please refer to [link](https://iu5bmstu.ru/index.php/PostgreSQL_-_%D0%9A%D0%B8%D1%80%D0%B8%D0%BB%D0%BB%D0%B8%D1%86%D0%B0_%D0%B2_psql_%D0%BF%D0%BE%D0%B4_Windows).
-Then, make sure you do have the `<path_to_postgresql_installation>\bin\psql.exe` entry in your PATH envionment variable.
+Then, make sure you do have the `<path_to_postgresql_installation>\bin\psql.exe` entry in your `PATH` environment variable.
 Next, all the setup process is similar to one described for Linux case except you don't need to do any configuration file editing as the default authentication for Windows is performed via password specification.